 Now, before you start getting rid of all your gold jewelry, gold coins, and pulling out your gold fillings to make a few extra bucks, here are a few things to consider…

-How much is all that gold of yours worth?
-As much as the cash for gold people say?
+Is it as much as the cash for gold people say?
 Perhaps more…

 While a lot of people offering cash for gold will say they ‘pay more’ than others do, the question really is are they paying you what your gold is actually worth?